yguitton/training-material/topics/statistics/tutorials/genomic-llm-zeroshot-prediction/tutorial.md

 # Load and Configure the Pre-trained Model

-We will now load the pre-trained large language model (LLM) and configure it for our specific task of predicting the impact of DNA mutations.
+We will now load the pre-trained DNA large language model (LLM) and configure it for our specific task of predicting the impact of DNA mutations.

 ```python
 model=transformers.AutoModelForCausalLM.from_pretrained(